robiXxu/slack-user-bot/readme.md

 ### Commands:
 Currently have a small number of commands.
 My intention was to make something that i can use to "mess" with my colleagues and have a laugh.
 But you can go further and implement whatever you want...

-If you make something cool and want to share pleaase make a pull request.
+If you make something cool and want to share please make a pull request.

 This could also be used to develop custom integrations for a free team with a limited number who already reached that limit.